San Diego White Collar Crime Defense Lawyers

 White collar crimes are non-violent, financially motivated crimes.
 They are often complicated and difficult cases for both the defense lawyers and the prosecution.
 Many white collar cases come down to the specific intent of the person accused of the crime, and proving that intent can be increasingly difficult, particularly in cases involving computer and Internet-related physical evidence.

-jD LAW, P.C. is experienced in defending all types of white collar crimes, including:
+jD Law Criminal Defense Attorneys is experienced in defending all types of white collar crimes, including:

 - Insider Trading